+Special builds of Skills, Powers, Advantages, and Disadvantages, usually around a theme (like dwarves are short, angry, and bearded).
+We recommend having any Racial build at least have a zero-value to them (if they're well-balanced, good and bad), if not a cost in Finishing Points (if they're more good than bad).
+It's probably best to not have Racial builds give players extra points (as these will likely be the only Races people then play -- players love to game the system).

-Special builds of Advantages and Disadvantages, usually around a theme (like dwarves are short, angry, and bearded).
-Depending on how horrible the build is for a Race, these can either cost points (if it's really good) or cost points (if it's really bad).
-Like with Powers, we aren't going to specify what Advantages, Disadvantages, and Races you have to include in your game -- a lot of it just comes down to your setting and the kinds of societal expectations the character will run into.
+Like with Powers, we aren't going to specify what Advantages, Disadvantages, or Races you have to include in your game -- a lot of it just comes down to your setting and the kinds of societal expectations the character will run into.

 For instance, some combat Advantages (like Ambidextrous) may seem perfectly useful in a fantasy setting.
-However, in a high school setting (like in the upcoming game High School: the Graduation), these combat Advantages may not make the most sense (teenagers fight, but few of them fight very well).
+However, in a high school setting these combat Advantages may not make the most sense (teenagers fight, but few of them fight very well or for very long before the Principal sends them to Saturday School).